1919 Memorial Cup: Games

-The final game was delayed by nearly an hour and a half.
+The second game was delayed by nearly an hour and a half.
 There were parades in Toronto the same day — for Canadian regiments just returning home from the First World War — and fans were late to their seats because of them.
+Toronto won again, 15–5.
+The game was officiated by reporters Lou Marsh of the Toronto Star and Bill Finlay of the Winnipeg Free Press.
+Toronto captain Jack Aggett and Don Jeffrey led with 9 goals each over the two-game series.